benfrankel/pyri_state/README.md

-`pyrious_state` is an experimental 3rd-party alternative to `bevy_state`.
-In `pyrious_state`, states are simple double-buffered resources with a fixed flush point and some tooling around change detection and system ordering.
+`pyri_state` is an experimental 3rd-party alternative to `bevy_state`.
+In `pyri_state`, states are simple double-buffered resources with a fixed flush point and some tooling around change detection and system ordering.

 # Features